 There are some risk factors that are out of your control such as age and genetics.
 Simply put, the risk of stroke increases as you age.
 Though it's worth noting that men are more likely to have a stroke at a younger age while women tend to have strokes later in life and die from them.

 If you have family members who have had a stroke of history of cardiovascular disease, your risk of stroke is increased.
 Other genetic factors related to blood clotting or high blood pressure also affect your risk of stroke.

 There are other risk factors that increase your likelihood of stroke, however these can be controlled.
 It is important to establish regular visits with your primary care physician to monitor these potential risk factors:

-- Other heart disease - People with coronary heart disease or heart failure have a higher risk of stroke than those with hearts that work normally.
-Dilated cardiomyopathy (an enlarged heart), heart valve disease and some types of congenital heart defects also raise the risk of stroke.
+- Other heart diseases: People with coronary heart disease or heart failure have a higher risk of stroke than those with hearts that work normally.
+Dilated cardiomyopathy (an enlarged heart), heart valve disease, and some types of congenital heart defects also raise the risk of stroke.

 You and your primary care physician

 If you have some of the stroke risk factors mentioned above, it is important that you establish a relationship with your primary care doctor that includes regular check-ups and monitoring tests.
 Your doctor can help you develop a plan to reduce your risk of stroke.

 Call (574) 722-4921 to schedule an appointment.